mehulagg/gitlab_test/doc/user/search/advanced_global_search.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/109) in GitLab [Starter](https://about.gitlab.com/pricing/) 8.4.

 NOTE: **GitLab.com availability:**
-Advanced Global Search (powered by Elasticsearch) is not yet available on GitLab.com.
+Advanced Global Search (powered by Elasticsearch) is available on GitLab.com for all paid groups.
-It will be progressively enabled for all paid groups in Q3 of 2020.
-[Follow this epic](https://gitlab.com/groups/gitlab-com/-/epics/649) for the latest updates on the timeline.
+[See this epic](https://gitlab.com/groups/gitlab-com/-/epics/649) for the rollout timeline.

 Leverage Elasticsearch for faster, more advanced code search across your entire GitLab instance.